openUC2/openUC2.github.io/docs/01_Toolboxes/Readme.md

-# Educational Kits
+# BOXES

+Here you can find the Documentation for all the different Boxes for example:

 ## CoreBox: Entry-Level Education Box
      - Features and Specifications
      - Assembling the CoreBox
      - Core Lens, Telescope, and Microscope

-## Discovery Kit: Extension of CoreBox
+## ElectronicsBox: Extension of CoreBox
      - Adding Modules to the Discovery Kit
      - Enhanced Functionality

+## InfinityBox: Extension of ElectronicsBox
+    - Enabling camera-based microscopy
+    - With infinity-corrected optics

+## FluoBox: Extension of InfinityBox
+    - LED or Laser based
+    - Enabling camera-based fluorescence microscopy

+## LightSheetBox: Extrension of FluoBox (Laser)
+    - new modules to build a light sheet Microscope
+    - moving through probes with included the xyz-stage

-## Interferometer Kit
+## QBox
+     - inlcudes Interferometer and polarisation experiments
      - You can build a Michelson Interferometer
      - Try enhancing it to become a MAch Zhender Microscope
      - Ultimatively test the microscope extension and reconstruct images using holography
-     -
+     - to learn about Polarisation the set inlcudes the Brewster angle experiment
+     - as well as the Newton Ring experiment